Special Guests: Eva Kovacs, Neil Lawrie & Greg Klymkiw

 Buy Crime Wave on VHS

-Visit Frank Norman's .
+Visit Frank Norman's fantastic fan site.

 Visit the Winnipeg Cinemateque